sgrodzicki/sencha-touch/docs/guides/apps_intro/README.md

 Device Profiles are simple classes that enable you to define the different types of devices supported by your app and how they should be handled differently.
 They are opt-in, so you can develop your app without profiles at first and add them in later, or never use them at all.Each profile simply defines an {@link Ext.app.Profile#isActive isActive} function that should return true if that profile should be active on the current device, plus a set of additional *{@link Ext.app.Profile#models models}*, *{@link Ext.app.Profile#views views}* and *{@link Ext.app.Profile#controllers controllers}* to load if that profile is detected.

-To app Profile support to your app you just need to tell your Application about those Profiles and then create Ext.app.Profile subclasses for them:
+To app Profile support to your app you just need to tell your Application about those Profiles and then create {@link Ext.app.Profile} subclasses for them:

 	Ext.application({
 		name: 'MyApp',
-		profiles: ['Phone', 'Tablet'],
+		profiles: ['Phone', 'Tablet']

-		//as before
+		// as before
 	});

 By defining the profiles above the Application will load app/profile/Phone.js and app/profile/Tablet.js.
 Let's say that the tablet version of the app enables additional capabilities - for example managing groups.
 Here's an example of how we might define the Tablet profile: